LUCASMACHADO777/treinamentoSass/README.md

-Usaar git pull no terminal do visual code para extrair a atualização.
+Usar git pull origin main no terminal do visual code para extrair a atualização.
+2222